Sexual and Reproductive Medicine Postgraduate Diploma

 Students are not required to attend the induction day however those who attend do benefit as they get a "jump start" to the course.
 Students who are not able to attend, should request a skype/telephone call to orientate them onto the course and are advised to review the slides.

-Health professionals working within a clinical setting, both UK and overseas, with a related Healthcare Science degree (including international qualifications) are eligible to apply for the PG Diploma in Sexual and Reproductive Medicine course.
+Registered health professionals working within a clinical setting, both UK and overseas, with a related Healthcare Science degree (including international qualifications) are eligible to apply for the PG Diploma in Sexual and Reproductive Medicine course.

 Applicants without the above academic criteria but relevant/suitable experience can apply.
 Applications will be judged on the individual specifics of background and qualifications including ability to work at Postgraduate level (applicants may be asked to submit a piece of work for assessment to confirm that they are able to work comfortably at Postgraduate level and demonstrate requisite clinical/professional knowledge).